GC-public-projects/TextRecognitionHandling/README.md

 ## MyViewModel (class)

 ### Purpose
-In order to higlight some text elements (the words), we need to display the image, and on the top on it, displaying a drawscope that contents all position of the words in rectangle shapes.
+In order to higlight some text elements (the words), we need to display the image, and on the top on it, displaying a drawscope that contents all positions of the words in rectangle shapes.
 All the positions of the rectangles will be stored in dataclasses.
-The viewModel holds the machanisms to calculate these positions in function of the image and the view measurements and positions.
+The viewModel holds the mechanisms to calculate these positions in function of the image and the view measurements and positions.

-As we also want to zoom out, zoom in the image and select some words by tapping or dragging them the viewModel holds the fuctions to recalculate the rectangles positions and modify their colors in function of the getures applied.
+As we also want to zoom out, zoom in the image and select some words by tapping or dragging them, the viewModel holds the fuctions to recalculate the rectangles positions and modify their colors in function of the getures applied.

 ### Content